WeBankPartners/open-monitor/README.md

 ## Quick Start

-WeCube-plugins-prometheus is deployed in a docker container.
+Open-Monitor is deployed in a docker container.

-Please refer to the [WeCube-plugins-prometheus_Compiling_Guide](wiki/compile_guide.md) on how to compile WeCube-plugins-prometheus.
+Please refer to the [Open-Monitor_Compiling_Guide](wiki/compile_guide.md) on how to compile Open-Monitor.

-Please refer to the [WeCube-plugins-prometheus_Deployment_Guide](wiki/install_guide.md) on how to install WeCube-plugins-prometheus.
+Please refer to the [Open-Monitor_Deployment_Guide](wiki/install_guide.md) on how to install Open-Monitor.

 ## User Manuals

-Please refer to [WeCube-plugins-prometheus User Guide](wiki/user_guide.md) for usage and operations
+Please refer to [Open-Monitor User Guide](wiki/user_guide.md) for usage and operations

 ## Developer Guide
-Develop WeCube-plugins-prometheus in Normal Mode
+Develop Open-Monitor in Normal Mode
-Please refer to the [WeCube-plugins-prometheus Develop Doc](wiki/develop_local_guide.md) for setting up local environment quickly.
+Please refer to the [Open-Monitor Develop Doc](wiki/develop_local_guide.md) for setting up local environment quickly.

 ## License

-WeCube-plugins-prometheus is licensed under the Apache License Version 2.0 , please refer to the [license](LICENSE) for details.
+Open-Monitor is licensed under the Apache License Version 2.0 , please refer to the [license](LICENSE) for details.

 ## Community

-- For quick response, please [raise_an_issue](https://github.com/WeBankPartners/wecube-plugins-prometheus/issues/new/choose) to us, or you can also scan the following QR code to join our community, we will provide feedback as quickly as we can.
+- For quick response, please [raise_an_issue](https://github.com/WeBankPartners/open-monitor/issues/new/choose) to us, or you can also scan the following QR code to join our community, we will provide feedback as quickly as we can.

 	<div align="left">
 	<img src="wiki/images/wecube_qr_code.png"  height="200" width="200">